erikrahm/react-outside-click-hook/README.md

     const  [show,  updateShow]  =  useState(false); // Modal open/close state
     const  modalContainer:  RefObject<HTMLDivElement>  =  useRef(null); // React ref to be applied to the container element

     useOutsideClick(
       modalContainer, // Ref to the container element (this can be an array of refs for multiple "inside" elements) updateShow, // Callback function to be called on outside click show // When to disable the outside click handler, ie. when the modal is closed.
     );

-### Modal Example (javascript)
+### Dropdown Example (javascript)

     import  React,  {  useState,  useRef  } from "react";
     import useOutsideClick from "react-outside-click-hook";

     const  [show,  updateShow]  =  useState(false); // Modal open/close state
-    const  modalContainer =  useRef(null); // React ref to be applied to the container element
+    const  dropdownContainer =  useRef(null); // React ref to be applied to the container element const  dropdownButton =  useRef(null); // React ref to be applied to the container element

     useOutsideClick(
-      modalContainer, // Ref to the container element (this can be an array of refs for multiple "inside" elements) updateShow, // Callback function to be called on outside click show // When to disable the outside click handler, ie. when the modal is closed.
+      [dropdownContainer, dropdownButton], // Ref to the container element (this can be an array of refs for multiple "inside" elements) updateShow, // Callback function to be called on outside click show // When to disable the outside click handler, ie. when the modal is closed.
     );